elizabethmcd/metabolisHMM/README.md

 ## Metabolic Summaries

 To get metabolic summaries of your genomes, run `python summarize-metabolism.py`.
 This will create a summary table of each metabolic marker and how many hits were found above the given threshold in all of your genomes.
 If you want to run the summary on a specific set of markers outside of those included here (such as a specific pathway - e.g. Wood Ljungdhal as provided), use `python search-custom-markers.py path-to-markers/`.
+This will place the columns in alphabetical order of markers, and not necessarily the order of the pathway - which you can change in Excel/R afterwards for downstream analysis.

 ## Genome Phylogenies